TC-LS2/blog/frontend/README.md

 ### Disabling jsdom

-By default, the `package.json` of the generated project looks like this:
+By default, the `package.json` of the generated project looks value this:

 ```js
   "scripts": {